 We are fortunate to have secured Reaching Communities Funding which has made significant contribution of £20,000 to deliver this project.
 The Reaching Communities funding supports our first two years of costs of delivering our Wellbeing hubs.
 However we run these services from our sites in Sailmakers and we are turning people away due to being at maximum capacity.
-We are currently in talks to gain a permanent larger town centre site enabling us to offer a wider range of activities.
+We would like to extend the times of these sessions in the afternoon and open up further days of the week.